joeldodich/zubridge/packages/electron/README.md

 For Electron apps, accessing state across the main and renderer processes presents a challenge.

-`zubridge-electron` solves this by enabling a single store workflow, abstracting away the IPC management and state synchronization between processes.
+`@zubridge/electron` solves this by enabling a single store workflow, abstracting away the IPC management and state synchronization between processes.

 ### Features